icy/bash-coding-style/README.md

 Because `set -u` can't help when a variable is declared and set to empty value, don't trust it twice.

+### Set -e

 Use `set -e` if your script is being used for your own business.

 Be careful when shipping `set -e` script to the world.
-Because it simply breaks a lot of third parties.
-And sometimes you shoot on your own feet.
+It can simply break a lot of games.
+And sometimes you will shoot yourself in your foot.

 Let's see

     set -e